Dear USF Community,

 One of the things I’ve learned from our beloved community is how often fear is a part of the everyday experience for members of historically underrepresented and socially marginalized groups.
 Running errands, driving to work, jogging or walking in a park are activities that for some people can quickly become dangerous situations of confrontation, denunciation, or death.
 While we can’t be together in person, we must be intentional in having these conversations virtually, whether to give voice to the fears and frustrations many are feeling or to offer support.
 Please consider holding conversations of understanding in your units, departments, and among your circle of family and friends in the coming weeks.
-To help facilitate these conversations, the Office of Diversity, Engagement and Community Outreach (DECO) has resources available for you and your colleagues, and new ones will be added next week.
+To help facilitate these conversations, the Office of Antiracism, Diversity, Equity, and Inclusion (ADEI) has resources available for you and your colleagues, and new ones will be added next week.

 One final thought

 Each one of us has the immense opportunity to make choices each day that either make our university and our world more inclusive and equitable — or not.
 As USF lives through this summer of remote work and study, as we prepare for very difficult financial challenges brought on by COVID-19, as we prepare to return to campus in the fall, there has never been a more crucial time for us to use our influence to lead and acknowledge that being outraged without action is not enough.
 We need to roll up our sleeves and help each other navigate this increasingly complex social environment, allowing the light of our ideals to show us the way forward, together.